j0rdan0/microsoft-related/ADE-scripts/README.md

 Script to obtain the BEK file for decrypting ADE disks
 ---

-Requires to have an AAD app registered for programmatic access to the ARM API and have the following env variables set for app authentication:
+Requires an AAD app registered for programmatic access to the ARM API and the following env variables set for app authentication:

 * AZURE_CLIENT_ID
 * AZURE_TENANT_ID